 Add To Favorites

-Measure your school picture.
-With Crayola® Scissors, cut heavy paper or cardboard to go on the back of your picture.
-Leave a wide border all around your photo so you can make a frame around it.
+Provide students with rulers to measure their school pictures.
+Using Crayola® Scissors, students cut heavy paper or cardboard to adhere to the back of pictures.
+Advise students to leave a wide border all around photos in order to make a frame around it.

-Mount your picture in the middle of the backing with a Crayola Glue Stick.
-If you wish, decorate the area closest to your photo with Crayola Crayons.
+Have students mount pictures in the middle of the backing using a Crayola Glue Stick.
+If so desired, encourage children to decorate the area closest to their photos using Crayola Crayons.

-Use different colors of Crayola Model Magic to form a border around your picture.
-Damp Model Magic sticks to itself, so just press the sections together.
-You could add borders around the edges of the frame.
-You might want to decorate it with small replicas of sports equipment, music notes, or other symbols of your talents.
+Have a variety of colors of Crayola Model Magic available.
+Students will use this to form a border around their pictures.
+Damp Model Magic will stick to itself.
+Children can easily press the sections together.
+Borders can be added around the edges of the frame.
+Small replicas of sports equipment, music notes, or other symbols of student talents can be created to add individuality to frames.

-Use Crayola School Glue to attach the frame to your mounted photo.
-Air-dry the frame.
-It’s ready to wrap as a gift—or to keep as a memory of your school year.
+Use Crayola School Glue to attach the frame to mounted photos.
+Again allow time for frames to air-dry.
+Artwork is now ready to wrap as a gift—or to keep as a memory of the school year.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step